President Trump's mean streak spares no one - living or dead

 "I'm preparing for the first holiday season without the man I love," she wrote on Twitter in a message aimed at Trump.
 "You brought me down in a way you can never imagine and your hurtful words just made my healing much harder."

-"Mr. President," she beseeched, "let's set politics aside."
+"Mr President," she beseeched, "let's set politics aside."